Seabreeze Adventures, Vancouver Whale Watch, Prince of Whales and Wild Whales Vancouver are tour companies that offer whale watching excursions.

 Vancouver Whale Watch boasts a 90+% whale-sighting success rate, and their come-again-if-there-aren’t-any-whales guarantee has no expiry date, which is great.

-Rates in 2018 were between $130 and $140 for adults, plus GST taxes.
-Complimentary beverages and snacks are available and whale-watching suits, hats and gloves are included for travellers on the open-air vessels.
+Rates in 2021 are between $145 and $155 for adults, plus GST taxes.
+Complimentary beverages and snacks are sometimes available and whale-watching suits, hats and gloves are included for travellers on the open-air vessels.
 A shuttle service from a variety of Vancouver hotels is also available at a cost of around $15 round trip.

-TIP: The 2019 edition of the Lower Mainland Entertainment Coupon Book includes a coupon worth 15% off one of their whale watching tours (up to $20 in value).
+TIP: The 2021 edition of the Lower Mainland Entertainment Coupon Book includes a coupon for one of their whale watching tours.
 If you don’t already have one of the coupon books you can buy them online.

 Click Vancouver Whale Watch for more information.